Roamer (horse): Racing career

 He could run short races, and long.
 Any surface suited him.
 He carried up to 133 pounds and broke more track records than any other American racehorse up to his time.
 Roamer could carry his early speed.
 Descriptions of many of his races say that he "cantered home" or "won easing up."
 At the ages of three and four, he was the undisputed champion.

-He won the Saratoga Special Stakes, the Carter Handicap (against older horses and setting a track record), the Brooklyn Derby (an 8 length rout), the Midsummer Stakes, the Travers Stakes (a ten length romp while setting another record), the Huron Handicap, the State Fair Stakes, the Municipal Handicap, the Autumn WFA Stakes, the Washington Handicap at Laurel Park Racecourse (giving away 22 pounds to the runner-up and breaking the American 9-furlong record), the Queens County Handicap (twice), the Brookdale Handicap (twice), the Saratoga Handicap (3 times), the Merchants and Citizens Handicap, the Saratoga Cup, the Havre de Grace Handicap, the National Handicap, the Yonkers Handicap (twice), the Excelsior Handicap, the Aqueduct Handicap, the Arlington Handicap, the Empire City Handicap, the Mount Vernon Handicap, the Pierrepont Handicap, the Edgemere Handicap, the Continental Handicap, and an Overnight 'cap as an 8-year-old beating the French champion, Sun Briar, Roamer's final career win.
+He won the Saratoga Special Stakes, the Carter Handicap (against older horses and setting a track record), the Brooklyn Derby (an 8 length rout), the Midsummer Stakes, the Travers Stakes (a ten length romp while setting another record), the Huron Handicap, the State Fair Stakes, the Municipal Handicap, the Autumn WFA Stakes, the Washington Handicap at Laurel Park Racecourse (giving away 22 pounds to the runner-up and breaking the American 9-furlong record), the Queens County Handicap (twice), the Brookdale Handicap (twice), the Saratoga Handicap (3 times), the Merchants and Citizens Handicap, the Saratoga Cup, the Havre de Grace Handicap, the National Handicap, the Yonkers Handicap (twice), the Excelsior Handicap, the Aqueduct Handicap, the Arlington Handicap, the Empire City Handicap, the Mount Vernon Handicap, the Pierrepont Handicap, the Edgemere Handicap, and an Overnight 'cap as an 8-year-old, beating the French champion Sun Briar, Roamer's final career win.
 He also finished ahead of another Hall of Famer, Old Rosebud, in the Yonkers Handicap, placing second in his final start ever.

 As his career progressed, Roamer was required to carry more and more weight.
-In August 1918, at the age of seven, he attempted to beat the great Salvator's 1890 record mile of 1:35 1/4.
-He came under the wire in 1:34 4/5.
+In August 1918, at the age of seven, he attempted to beat the great Salvator's 1890 record mile of 1:35 1/4, which was set on a straight course.
+He came under the wire in 1:34 4/5 on a track with two turns.
 (Fifty years later, in 1968, Dr. Fager set a new mark of 1:32 1/5 around one turn at Arlington Park.
 This record stood for over thirty years.)

 In 1914, he was the track's leading earner and was named America's Horse of the Year.

 Roamer made 98 starts over 7 years, and won 39 of them and finished second in 26 of them.
 His career earnings were $98,828.